upperlinecode/python-pig-latin/README.md

 While you can take on this puzzle in any way you please, we would recommend building up to a full solution in the following order:
 1. Create a function called pig_latinize_one_word that accepts a single word as an argument and returns it in Pig Latin.
     * You'll likely want to split this into cases for words that start with vowels and those that do not.
+    * Also, try to make sure that "speak" goes to "eakspay" and not "peaksay."
 2. Next, create the general pig_latinize function that accepts an entire phrase.
     * Make sure to use your pig_latinize_one_word function.
 It will make this step far easier.
 3. Stretches: How does your function handle capital letters?
 What about punctuation?